0xBienCuit/DevOpsEindProject/README.md

 # Projectopdracht

-Welkom bij het de repository voor de doorlopende opdracht van DevOps.
+Welcome to the repository for the ongoing DevOps assignment.

-Traefik is de reverse-proxy die het verkeer delegeerd naar de verschillende services.
+Traefik is the reverse proxy that delegates traffic to various services.

-TLS certificaten worden via CloudFlare aangereikt als dns challenge, waarna elke achterliggende service een self-signed certificate krijgt.
-Traefik is zodanig geconfigureerd dat het alle verkeer naar de juiste service leidt, afhankelijk van de ingestelde route-regels.
-Het gebruikt de service labels om de verzoeken correct te routeren.
+TLS certificates are provided via CloudFlare as DNS challenges, after which each underlying service receives a self-signed certificate.
+Traefik is configured to route all traffic to the appropriate service based on the set route rules.
+It uses service labels to route requests correctly.

-De self-signed certificaten van elke service worden gebruikt voor de beveiligde verbinding tussen de client en de service.
-Ondanks dat de certificaten self-signed zijn, zijn ze veilig aangezien ze intern binnen het netwerk worden gebruikt en niet publiekelijk beschikbaar zijn.
+The self-signed certificates of each service are used for the secure connection between the client and the service.
+Despite being self-signed, the certificates are secure as they are used internally within the network and are not publicly available.

-Voor een extra laag van beveiliging, worden alle verzoeken die via Traefik gaan eerst geverifieerd.
+For an additional layer of security, all requests passing through Traefik are first verified.

 ## Architecture
 ![Architectuur](./architecture-devops.png)

-## Componenten
+## Components

 - Portainer: [portainer](https://portainer.mlcrosoft-online.site)
 - Todo applicatie [Todo-app](https://todo.mlcrosoft-online.site/)